- WordPress—the core of this site is built on WordPress, an open source (GNU-GPL 2.0) blogging and content management system.

-- PHP Hypertext Preprocessor—The scripting language that powers WordPress and WordPress plugins, and much of my custom code, is the open source (PHP License) PHP Hypertext Preprocessor.
+- PHP Hypertext Preprocessor—The scripting language that powers WordPress and WordPress plugins, as well as my custom application code, is the open source (PHP License) PHP Hypertext Preprocessor.

-- Oracle MySQL—The database technology that powers WordPress is the open source (GNU-GPL) Oracle MySQL.
+- Oracle MySQL—The database technology that powers WordPress is the open source (GNU-GPL 2.0) Oracle MySQL server.

-- Google Chrome—While developing this site, I do virtually all of my initial testing in Google’s Chrome web browser, which is based on the open source Chromium browser (BSD License).
-Only as I’m nearing the end of my development efforts do I begin in-depth testing in other browsers.
+- Google Chrome—While developing this site, I do most of my initial development testing in Google’s Chrome web browser, which is based on the open source (BSD License) Chromium browser.